Pederson, Rizzo, Contreras homer as Cubs beat Cardinals 8-5 - WTMJ

 AP Sports Writer

-CHICAGO (AP) — Joc Pederson homered and drove in three runs, Anthony Rizzo and Willson Contreras went deep and the Chicago Cubs beat the St. Louis Cardinals 8-5 on Friday.
+Joc Pederson homered and drove in three runs, Rizzo and Willson Contreras went deep and the Chicago Cubs beat the St. Louis Cardinals 8-5 on Friday.

 Pederson gave the Cubs a 7-5 lead in the seventh with a two-run double off the wall in right-center against Génesis Cabrera (1-2).
 He also singled leading off the first and homered in his second straight game when he drove one to the center-field basket against against Johan Oviedo in the fourth.

 Rizzo tied it at 5-all in the sixth with his drive to right against Daniel Ponce de Leon.
-It came on the 14th pitch of the at-bat, the longest by a Cub to end in a homer since at least 1988, and the fans erupted in delight.
+It came on the longest Cubs at-bat to end in with a home run since pitch count records began in 1988, and the fans erupted in delight.

+He took a ball on an 0-2 pitch, then fouled off six more.
+He took another ball and fouled off three more before connecting on a 96.1 mph fastball.

+For Rizzo it was as sweet as any hit since he arrived in Chicago in 2012.

 Contreras added a solo homer in the eighth.

 Kohl Stewart got chased during a three-run fifth.
-But the Cubs scored three in the bottom half, knocking Oviedo out of the game, to pull within 5-4.
+But the Cubs scored three in the bottom half, knocking Oviedo out and pulling to 5-4.

 Stewart gave up five runs and six hits in four-plus innings.
 Four relievers combined to shut down the Cardinals.